 3 Comments · Posted by lance in Computer Security, Cryptography, First Amendment, Innovation, Internet, legal, Legislation, National Security, Online Privacy, Personal Privacy, Security Breaches, Surveillance

+The EFF has an excellent article on eight reasons why government regulation of cryptography is a bad idea.
 The short answer is: the bad guys can easily get it and use it anyway, and it will make security for the rest of us much worse (not including the big brother surveillance and constitutional issues).

 1 Comment · Posted by lance in Computer Security, Cryptography, Email Security, Internet, legal, Legislation, National Security, Online Privacy, Personal Privacy, Security Breaches, Stupidity, Surveillance